sr320/course-fish274-2020/computer-setup.md

 title: Computer Setup
 ---

-***Students will need their laptops set up with Microsoft Excel by the start of classes, Unix Shell - Bash by week 2, R by week 3, and Jupyter Notebook by week 5.***
+***Students will need their laptops set up with Microsoft Excel and R by week 3.***
+This year with UW hosting JupyterHub, we can use Unix Shell - Bash and Jupyter in the cloud.
+However you can use your own machine if you prefer.

 ### Microsoft Excel